Skip to Main Content

 Explore strategies for incorporating UDL into your classroom instruction and planning

 There is no medium of expression that is equally suited for all learners or for all kinds of communication.
-On the contrary, there are media, which seem poorly suited for some kinds of expression, and for some kinds of learning.
-While a learner with dyslexia may excel at story-telling in conversation, he may falter when telling that same story in writing.
-It is important to provide alternative modalities for expression, both to level the playing field among learners and to allow the learner to appropriately (or easily) express knowledge, ideas and concepts in the learning environment.
+On the contrary, there are media that seem poorly suited for some kinds of expression and for some kinds of learning.
+It is important to provide multiple modalities for expression to reduce communication barriers and support learners to express knowledge, ideas, and concepts in the learning environment.

-Unless specific media and materials are critical to the goal (e.g., learning to paint specifically with oils, learning to hand write with calligraphy) it is important to provide alternative media for expression.
-Such alternatives reduce media-specific barriers to expression among learners with a variety of special needs, but also increases the opportunities for all learners to develop a wider range of expression in a media-rich world.
+Unless specific media and materials are critical to the goal (e.g., learning to paint specifically with oils, learning to hand write with calligraphy), it is important to welcome and encourage a variety of media for expression.
+Such variety reduces media-specific barriers to communication among learners with disabilities, honors forms of communication that have historically been devalued, and increases the opportunities for every learner to develop a wider range of expression in a media-rich world.
 For example, it is important for all learners to learn composition, not just writing, and to learn the optimal medium for any particular content of expression and audience.

 Strategy